andrewkozinski/take-home-assessment/backend/README.md

 ### The backend makes use of the following third party libraries:
 - Chi for API routing.
 Chosen for its more expressive routing.
 - joho/godotenv for loading environment variables from a .env file.
 - swaggo/http-swagger for generating Swagger API documentation.
+To generate the docs, run `swag init -g ./cmd/movieapi/main.go -o ./docs` from the backend directory.